-This area comprises of the main house and garden area which includes, house gardens (rose garden, northern garden), tennis court.
-Areas for parking include a carport to the west of the house, car space adjacent to the house (accessible) and land to the north east of the house for 140 spaces.
-The areas designated for proposed activities are the Ballroom and Great Hall venues and surrounding outdoor garden areas.
+This area comprises of the main house and garden area which includes, house gardens (rose garden, northern garden), tennis court, two areas for parking including a 250m2 car carport to the west of the house, pool room, gardeners shed, stables, and Great Hall.
+The areas designated for proposed activities are the ballroom and great hall venues and surrounding outdoor garden areas.
+The house and garden precinct is only suitable for functions and events, which are short duration events that will involve less than 300 people.